 And actually 60 of all of these different subscriptions are not being used or have totally been forgotten.
 So there’s a huge issue for this in the user’s perspective: they need to be able to understand this space better and need to be able to also get out of subscriptions that they no longer need, and that’s where Subaio comes in.

 So what Subaio basically does is three things:

 So we give the user an overview of all the different subscriptions and recurring payments.
 We cancel unwanted subscriptions on the behalf of the end user and thirdly we notify them about any changes to their subscriptions as well.

 If we take the first one, the overview, what the user normally sees is really just this – we’ve tried to illustrate chaos, right – so that means that when they see their bank statement they don’t see exactly what it is that they’re paying on a recurring basis, they don’t see the logos of the companies that they’re buying from, they don’t see the names either.
 So that means what Subaio does, is that we actually go in, and we enrich all that data.
 So we show the logos, we show the name of the recurring payment and we show them all in an overview.
 So that means that the user is actually able to go in one simple interface and see all the things that they’re paying for on a regular basis.

 So that’s the first part of what we do.
 If we go a step further then of course there’s the cancellation part.
 So how do you get out of these different subscriptions?

-Is that some of these websites are working with that.
 It’s going to be more and more difficult to get out of these different subscriptions, and they’re sending you back and forth from different screens and then suddenly you just give up.